-Our senior management with the participation of our chief executive officer and chief financial officer evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a - 15(e) under the Exchange Act) as of December 31, 2012.
-Based upon that evaluation, we concluded that as of December 31, 2012, our disclosure controls and procedures were ineffective due to the material weakness in our internal controls over financial reporting detailed below that have not been fully remediated as of December 31, 2012.
+Our senior management with the participation of our chief executive officer and chief financial officer evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a - 15(e) under the Exchange Act) as of December 31, 2013.
+Based upon that evaluation, we concluded that as of December 31, 2013, our disclosure controls and procedures were adequate.